Festschrift for the Feast of St Gregory the Great, 12 March 2016.

 How The Idea Of Christian Adiaphora Started.

 It's easy to see how all this could be used by Christians.
-The term "logos" itself is the biggest thing, starting from Heraclitus (whom Nietzsche, the only philosopher worth reading, btw regarded as the only philosopher worth reading) who used it to denote the fundamental order of the universe, then became the root of our word logic as the idea of rational speaking in the Sophists and Aristotle, but with the Stoics became the divine that is immanent, present throughout the whole universe, which Philo took into Jewish thought, then become theos, God, himself and Jesus as the Word (logos) of God in St John and early Christian apologists.
+The term "logos" itself is the biggest thing, which started with Heraclitus (whom Nietzsche, the only philosopher worth reading, btw regarded as the only philosopher worth reading) who used it to denote the fundamental order of the universe, then became the root of our word logic as the idea of rational speaking in the Sophists and Aristotle, and then with the Stoics became the divine that is immanent, present throughout the whole universe, which Philo then took into Jewish thought, and finally then became theos, God, himself, and Jesus as the Word (logos) of God in St John and early Christian apologists.

-Both Stoicism and Christianity too emphasised a progress from the passions of the world to something not clouded by those passions (God as creator and an afterlife are not Stoic ideas, lest it be thought I am saying Christianity is just Stoicism with Jesus; for that matter the logos thing does not mean that either; Arius got carried away with the idea that it did, and the church had to define how it didn't at Nicea).
+Both Stoicism and Christianity too emphasised a progress from the passions of the world to something not clouded by those passions.
+But, God as creator and an afterlife are not Stoic ideas, so it's not that Christianity is just Stoicism with Jesus.
+For that matter the logos thing does not mean that either.
+Arius got carried away with the idea that it did, and the church had to define how it didn't at Nicaea.

 Christian concern about adiaphora is often held to begin with St Paul's answer in First Corinthians chapter 8 to the question of whether one can or cannot eat meat that had been sacrificed to pagan idols.
-However, in that passage, while stating that one is no better or worse for eating or not eating such meat per se, he is far from saying "doesn't matter" or "who cares" but also states that those who eat it do not use their freedom to do so in a way that becomes a problem for others who do not eat it.
+That passage states that one is no better or worse for eating or not eating such meat per se.
+But the matter doesn't stop there; he is far from saying "doesn't matter" or "who cares" so end of story do whatever.
+St Paul also states that those who eat it should not use their freedom to do so in a way that becomes a problem for others who do not eat it.
 It does matter, we are to care, and the criterion is not that eating or not eating is forbidden or commanded, but what we Lutherans typically call good order in the church.

 How Adiaphora Became A Big Deal In The Reformation.